Do I need probate:

 Do I need Probate?

-To find out whether the assets can be obtained without a grant, the executor or administrator would need to write to each institution informing them of the death and enclosing a photocopy of the death certificate (and Will if there is one).
+To find out whether the assets can be obtained without a grant, the executor or administrator would need to write to each institution informing them of the death.
+They should enclose a copy of the death certificate (and Will if there is one).
 Each will have different requirements before they will release funds.

 The general rule of thumb is that probate tends to be required when a bank account holds more than £5,000.
+Some firms however have much higher limits.
 However, banks and others set their own rules as to what they will release without a grant of probate and what proof of entitlement they require.

 Such as a house, flat, bungalow.
 Static caravans are normally considered as “chattels” and they are treated as general household goods.
 Property owned in the sole name of the deceased or under tenancy in common will require probate.
-Property owned as joint tenants will not necessarily require a grant of probate or letters of administration as the joint owner will normally automatically become full owner once the Land Registry has seen the death certificate.
+Property owned as joint tenants will not necessarily require a grant of probate or letters of administration.
+The beneficial joint owner will normally automatically become full owner once the Land Registry has seen the death certificate.

 Clearly, there is scope for reducing the need for probate by cutting the number of savings accounts.
 Bear in mind that it only takes one to require probate, and you have to go through the whole process for everything, not just the one requiring the grant.
 There are two dangers in combining accounts: